AlpacaTravel/graphql-docs/README.md

 - **[Reordering Locations](topics/itinerary/Reordering%20Locations/README.md)**
   Provide the ability for the user to reorder the itinerary to suit
 - **[Adding Directions](topics/itinerary/Adding%20Directions/README.md)**
-  Add more complex directions, including multi-modal or manual directions
+  Add more complex directions, including multi-modal or manual directions (such as GPS tracks)
 - **[Mapping](topics/itinerary/Mapping/README.md)**
   Accessing information from the API as a GIS data source for itinerary information